GitLiveApp/GitLive/_sections/merge-conflicts-jetbrains.md

 ![jetbrains Gutter Popup](/uploads/jetbrains-gutter-popup.jpg "jetbrains Gutter Popup"){:class="screenshot"}

 ### Cherry Picking
 Merge conflict detection can be combined with GitLive’s Cherry Picking feature.
 When spotting a teammate’s change on lines you need to apply changes to as well, you might want to apply their changes first to prevent a conflict from emerging.
 Simply cherry pick your teammate’s changes in the popup which will grab the changes and apply them to your working copy.
-You can do this by selecting “Cherry Pick these Changes”.
+You can do this by selecting the cherry icon.

 ![jetbrains Gutter Cherry Pick](/uploads/jetbrains-gutter-cherry-pick.jpeg "jetbrains Gutter Cherry Pick"){:class="screenshot"}

 ### Hiding teammates’ gutter indicators
 By default the gutter indicators will show for a file as long as one or more teammates have changes in the same file, but you have the option to hide these indicators if they are competing with other annotations in the gutter.
-Toggle the indicators on and off by clicking the GitLive icon in the editor title menu bar.
+Toggle the indicators on and off by right-clicking the gutter.

 ![jetbrains Toggle](/uploads/jetbrains-toggle.jpeg "jetbrains Toggle"){:class="screenshot"}